 About the Higher Education Links Scheme

 Students who successfully complete the course may gain employment in a wide variety of organisations such as residential centres, family support services, educational organisations & community support projects.

 - Applicants must have reached the current statutory school leaving age (16+).

 - QQI Level 5 Major Award in a relevanct discipline.

-- Good interpersonal and communication skills are essential, including verbal, numerical and written command of the English language, Common European Framework B1 or equivalent required.
+- Good interpersonal and communication skills are essential, including verbal, numerical and written command of the English language (CEFR B2 or Higher)